International Polytechnic High School: History

 In addition, the original model was to have teachers from their home districts "rotate in" for a few years and then use the lessons learned from their teaching at their other schools.
 Due to the constant turnover, that was later de-emphasized and a smaller number of rotating teachers intermingle with teachers on long-term contract.
 Today, under the guidance of CEIS, iPoly is evolving into a teacher training and demonstration site.
 It is envisioned that iPoly will serve as a staff development hub for the surrounding school districts.
-However, it is not a charter school or a magnet school, nor does it have any formal relationship with the other districts.
+However, it is neither a charter school nor a magnet school, nor does it have any formal relationship with the other districts.

 Curriculum

 There is no one accepted definition of project-based learning. iPoly defines project-based learning as a teaching strategy that organizes learning around projects.
 Projects consist of complex tasks or components, based on answering essential questions or solving problems.
 These questions or problems drive the project and standard based class curriculum in order to encourage real world application.
 International Polytechnic places an emphasis on student development beginning with personal responsibility, self-management, effective communication, lifelong learning skills and effective use of technology.

 Other unique aspects of the school include its use of narrative evaluation in addition to traditional grading (grading occurs on a modified E-S-N-U system, which is then mapped to the A-G system for college admissions purposes); integration with Cal Poly Pomona, including permitting students to take up to eight units of classes at Cal Poly; and an emphasis on service learning, including mandatory hours of community service.
 Students even have the opportunity to discuss grades in an open format to agree or appeal their overall grades if they feel they are incorrect.